– John Rampton- VIP Contributor – Entrepreneur and Connector (Edited to fit our profession)

 Over the past year, I’ve been focusing my business on getting referrals.
-We’ve found that when a person is referred over to our business, they are 3x more likely to use our product after 90 days than someone who wasn’t referred.
+We’ve found that when a person is referred over to our business, they are 3x more likely to use us than someone who wasn’t referred.

 Here are 25 ways that we’ve found to be effective to ask for referrals that don’t make our business look like we’re desperate for new customers:

 1. Directly ask.

 Want to know the best way to ask for a referral?
 Be direct and just ask your clients or customers through an email, online, in-person or at the bottom of your invoices.
 It’s not pushy or awkward if you’ve earned it by going above and beyond.
 Here are some of the top tips to help you get started.

 Instead of targeting all of your clients or customers, focus on the ones that you already have a relationship with, those that offer complementary products and services, like furniture or appliances.

 They’ll be more likely to refer your services to others since they trust you, can vouch for your work, and have a chance to work with you side-by-side.